Masood-Akram/MorphoMeasure/README.md

 # ABOVE ARE THE CHANGES MADE.

+# Try to work on the collection of features if you have time on 06/02/2025

 # MorphoMeasure: Automated Morphometric Feature Extraction

 This repository provides a Python workflow for automated extraction of morphometric features from neuron morphology files (SWC format) using [L-Measure](http://cng.gmu.edu:8080/Lm/help/index.htm) (`Lm.exe`).
 The script processes multiple SWC files, extracts a comprehensive set of features, and saves the results as CSV files for downstream analysis.